Memory-Agents/memory-agents/README.md

 uv run pre-commit install
 ```

-The pre-commit hooks will run automatically before each commit to check formatting, linting, and other code quality standards.
+The pre-commit hooks will run automatically before each commit to check formatting (ruff), linting (ty), and other code quality standards.

 ## Python formatting and code quality checks